-Their recent forays into “The City” fits have been largely less than stellar (the Miami Heat one has lettering that makes it look like a ransom note), teams like the Cavaliers still won’t give up that stupid burgundy and rose gold look they have going, and everyone still loves black for some reason.
-Also, you can’t get me to say the current Brooklyn Nets jerseys are good no matter how much propaganda claims otherwise.
-They’re boring and bad and should be consigned to the same trash bin as Kyrie Irving’s homemade flat earth pamphlets.
+Their recent forays into "The City" fits have been largely less than stellar, teams like the Cavaliers still won't give up that stupid burgundy and rose gold look they have going, and everyone still loves black for some reason.
+Also, you can't get me to say the current Brooklyn Nets jerseys are good no matter how much propaganda claims otherwise.
+They're boring and bad and should be consigned to the same trash bin as Kyrie Irving's homemade flat earth pamphlets.

 But the NBA, more than any other sport, has a long and proud history of cool, unique and colorful jerseys.
 Not everything is going to be a winner, and sometimes the efforts to break new ground have fallen flat, but when they've worked, they've really, really worked.

 MLB, the NFL and even the NHL sometimes try to branch out into new territory, but they never seem to achieve it quite as well as the NBA does on the regular.
 Even when they fail, they fail memorably; with a few exceptions like the Bucks and Raptors home jerseys, even the worst NBA uniforms aren't boring.
 So what are some of the coolest jerseys in NBA history?
 Let's find out.

 The 25 Best Jerseys in NBA History, Ranked